berndporr/iir1/README.md

 ![alt tag](cheby1.png)

-A powerful C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, RBJ and Chebychev (which is shown above).
+A powerful realtime C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, RBJ and Chebychev as low/high/band or stopband filter.

-The filter accepts both float and double numbers which are automatically converted to the internal representation which is double.
+The filter processes the data sample by sample as it arrives and accepts both float and double numbers which are automatically converted to the internal representation which is double.

+Because the processng is sample by sample it's possible to simply cascade different filters to create more complex responses.

+The filter uses templates so that the filter can be completely specified at compile time and is ready to be used when the software starts without any additional memory allocation.
+This guarantees maximum performance and won't need malloc/new on embedded systems.

-There is no need to resort to MATLAB/OCTAVE/Python to calculate the filter coefficients because the library does it by itself.
+In terms of the coefficients there is no need to resort to MATLAB/OCTAVE/Python to calculate them because the library does it by itself.
 Just provide the sampling rate, cutoff frequency, filter order and the filter is ready to be used.
 For example for a lowpass:

 ## How to use the filter
 Usage is straightforward: first the filter parameters are set and